-The Great Wall of China offers some of the best hiking in China and is one of the incredible ways to experience the natural beauty and history of the country.
+Below is a guide to hiking the Great Wall of China.
+The wall offers some of the best hiking in the country – and it’s one of the incredible ways to experience both the natural beauty and the history of this longtime UNESCO site.

 Where and how to hike the Great Wall in China

-Where and how to hike the Great Wall can be confusing.
-The Great Wall is made up of many different sections and there is a proliferation of companies and tour groups that will take you to the Great Wall.
-To help you get the most of hiking the great wall, I have put together a basic guide for hiking the Great Wall of China – based on my personal experience.
+Where and how to hike the wall can be confusing as it’s made up of many different sections.
+There is a proliferation of companies and tour groups that will take you but to help you get the most out of hiking it, I have put together a basic guide, based on my personal experience.

 The different sections of the Great Wall